Tux - Finkenberg, Austria

 Tux - Finkenberg Snow News

-The next notable snow forecast for Tux - Finkenberg is 2cm, expected on 1 April, with around 2cm forecast over the next 7 days.
-There is some snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.
+The next notable snow forecast for Tux - Finkenberg is 15cm, expected on 1 May, with around 31cm forecast over the next 7 days.
+There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.

 Who is Tux - Finkenberg good for?